 Average Daily Rate (ADR)

 The average daily rate KPI tells a hotel the average amount it makes in rental income per occupied room.
-It only considers rooms that are occupied through paid bookings, so will not include empty rooms or rooms occupied by staff.
+It only considers rooms that are occupied through paid bookings, so it will not include empty rooms or rooms occupied by staff.
 It is a crucial metric for understanding how much money you are making, on average, from each room you sell.

 Formula: ADR = Room Revenue Earned / Total Number of Rooms Sold